Kiya86/Panthrax/README.md

 # Panthrax
 RC Car project!

-All of the parts I sourced are on AliExpress to keep the cost of the RC car down.
-When comparing to other sources, I found out I can save a lot lol.

 ## BOM:

 | Parts              | Exact Name                                                                                                     | Store                     | Qty | Price    | Shipping | Total   |